Sainsbury's rebuked on pay as one fifth of investors oppose report

-LONDON, July 9 (Reuters) - Nearly one fifth of votes cast at Sainsbury's (SBRY.L) annual shareholders' meeting on Friday opposed the British supermarket group's remuneration report in the latest investor protest against executive pay.
+LONDON (Reuters) - Nearly one fifth of votes cast at Sainsbury’s annual shareholders’ meeting on Friday opposed the British supermarket group’s remuneration report in the latest investor protest against executive pay.

 Ahead of the meeting investor advisory groups had recommended shareholders vote against the report because the board’s remuneration committee opted to apply some upward discretion to payouts for 2020-21.